yigitozkavci/wowwizard/README.md

 $ bower install wowwizard
 ```
 ## Getting Started
-Gettings started guide and complete documentation can be found [here](http://yigitozkavci.github.io/wowwizard/).
+Getting started guide and complete documentation can be found [here](http://yigitozkavci.github.io/wowwizard/).

 You can also check out examples directory to get a sneak peek what it looks like.
 ## Contributing